2022 Winter Paralympics opening ceremony: Proceedings

 The ceremony, directed by Zhang Yimou, had the theme "Blossoming of Life" and began at 20:00 CST (UTC+8) in the Beijing National Stadium.
 The games were opened by Xi Jinping, General Secretary of the Chinese Communist Party and President of China, and International Paralympic Committee (IPC) president Andrew Parsons were in attendance.
 As well as representing the IPC, Parsons represented the International Olympic Committee in the absence of president Thomas Bach who tested positive for COVID-19.

+A countdown performane of the curling rink occurred before the entry of the Flag of China.

 Reactions to Russian invasion of Ukraine

 Russian and Belarusian athletes were banned from participating after the countries' invasion of Ukraine.
 During the ceremony, Parsons did not mention Russia by name, but he publicly declared his horror at the fighting in Ukraine and called on world authorities to promote peace.

 Entry of Paralympic Flag

 Flag bearers of the Paralympic Flag achieved the goal of "Combination of the Sound and the Disabled":